h2oai/datatable/docs/api/frame/__getitem__.rst

         ``List[bool]``
-            If ``j`` is a list of boolean values, then it must have the length of :attr:`ncols`, and it describes which columns are to be selected into the result.
+            If ``j`` is a list of boolean values, then it must have the length of :attr:`ncols <Frame.ncols>`, and it describes which columns are to be selected into the result.

         ``List[Any]``
             The ``j`` can also be a list of elements of any other type listed